- 22 Mar 2023

 The total number of devices collected for that query (or for all collected devices when no query is present) is displayed on the top left side of the table:

-For each device, you can see multiple columns, with the left most being the Adapter Connections column.
-This column displays the icons of the adapter connections that device has been seen from, and is considered by Axonius as the correlation of data from different adapters to the same device.
+A number of columns are displayed for each device.
+The first column is the Adapter Connections column.
+The Adapter Connections column displays the icons of the adapter connections that this device was seen from, and is considered by Axonius as the correlation of data from different adapters to the same device.

-For example, a device that has been fetched and correlated from the following adapter connections:
+For example, a device that was fetched and correlated from the following adapter connections:

 - Microsoft Active Directory (AD)